ucan-wg/awake/README.md

 └─────────────────────────┘
 ```

-Upon receipt, the Requestor MUST validate that the UCAN capabilities fulfill their `caps` criterea.
+Upon receipt, the Requestor MUST validate that the UCAN capabilities fulfill their `caps` criteria.
 The UCAN itself MUST be valid, unrevoked, unexpired, and intended for the temporary DID (the `aud` field).
-If any of these checks fail, the session MUST be abandoned, the temporary DID regenerated, and the protocol restarted from [intention braodcast](#32-requestor-broadcasts-intent).
+If any of these checks fail, the session MUST be abandoned, the temporary DID regenerated, and the protocol restarted from [intention broadcast](#32-requestor-broadcasts-intent).

 ### 3.3.1 Validation UCAN